Premature ejaculation causes and treatments

 What types of premature ejaculation are there?

-Although PE is hard to define, it is commonly accepted that there are two types: lifelong, which starts since first becoming sexually active, and acquired, where the condition often occurs later in life and can be caused by both psychological and physical factors.
+It's commonly accepted that there are two types: lifelong, which starts since first becoming sexually active, and acquired, i.e. starting later in life.
 The condition can occur with all partners and situations or only with a specific partner or in a certain situation.

 What causes premature ejaculation?